-The deans/directors of the undergraduate colleges/schools publish at the beginning of each semester the names of those full-time students who stood in the top 20 percent of each class of their college/school during the preceding semester.
+The deans of the undergraduate colleges/schools publish at the beginning of each semester the names of those full-time students with a grade-point average of not less than 3.0 who stood in the top 20 percent of each class of their college/ school during the preceding semester.
 Full-time enrollment in this case shall be a minimum of 12 credit hours in courses in which grades of A,B,C,D, or F have been given.